 - 1. meet scheduled classes and appointments; - 2. be available at reasonable times for appointments with students; - 3. make appropriate preparation for classes and other meetings; - 4. perform grading duties in a timely manner; - 5. communicate with students who have earned a failing grade prior to submitting the grade to the Registrar.
-The purpose of this is to ensure that the grade was arrived at accurately and fairly as well as to allow the student to present information relative to the grades; - 6. describe to students in writing at the beginning of a course the content and objectives along with the methods and standards of evaluation.
-This description of evaluation must include description of the relative weight to be assigned to various factors; - 7. base all academic evaluation upon good-faith professional judgment; - 8. not consider, in academic evaluations, factors such as race, color, religion, gender, age, national origin, handicap, political or cultural affiliation, lifestyle, activities or behavior outside the classroom unrelated to academic and professional achievement; - 9. respect confidentiality of student information contained in University academic records.
-Faculty may release such information in connection with intra-University business, including releasing information to clinical preceptors and affiliate faculty without student consent, or as may be required by law; - 10. not exploit professional relationships with students for private advantage; and refrain from soliciting the assistance of students for private purposes in a manner which infringes upon such students' freedom of choice; - 11. give appropriate recognition to contributions made by students in research, publication, service or other activities; - 12. refrain from any activity which involves risk to the health and safety of a student, except with the student's informed consent, and, where applicable, in accordance with the University policy relating to the use of human subjects in experimentation; - 13. respect the dignity of each student individually and all students collectively in the classroom, laboratory and clinics; in communication, either face to face or electronically; and in all other academic contexts. - 14.
+The purpose of this is to ensure that the grade was arrived at accurately and fairly as well as to allow the student to present information relative to the grades; - 6. if at any time a student has a personal issue that may impact the student's progress in the PA program, the faculty advisor must make themselves available for timely referrals of student services.
+If the advisor is not available, the advisor should refer the student to the program director. - 7. describe to students in writing at the beginning of a course the content and objectives along with the methods and standards of evaluation.
+This description of evaluation must include description of the relative weight to be assigned to various factors; - 8. base all academic evaluation upon good-faith professional judgment; - 9. not consider, in academic evaluations, factors such as race, color, religion, gender, age, national origin, handicap, political or cultural affiliation, lifestyle, activities or behavior outside the classroom unrelated to academic and professional achievement; - 10. respect confidentiality of student information contained in University academic records.
+Faculty may release such information in connection with intra-University business, including releasing information to clinical preceptors and affiliate faculty without student consent, or as may be required by law; - 11. not exploit professional relationships with students for private advantage; and refrain from soliciting the assistance of students for private purposes in a manner which infringes upon such students' freedom of choice; - 12. give appropriate recognition to contributions made by students in research, publication, service or other activities; - 13. refrain from any activity which involves risk to the health and safety of a student, except with the student's informed consent, and, where applicable, in accordance with the University policy relating to the use of human subjects in experimentation;

+- 14. respect the dignity of each student individually and all students collectively in the classroom, laboratory and clinics; in communication, either face to face or electronically; and in all other academic contexts. - 15.
 Refrain from participating as a health care provider for students in the program